pennylane/zootr-guide/Beginner's Guide to ZOoTR.md

+# A (Beginner's) Guide to Zelda Ocarina of Time Randomizer

-This resource is supposed to help new players getting started on the Ocarina of Time Randomzier and provide an overview on where to get started.
+This resource is supposed to help new players getting started on the [https://ootrandomizer.com](Ocarina of Time Randomzier) and provide an overview on where to get started.
 It is not supposed to duplicate resources found elsewhere but instead reference pre-existing works and make it easier to find what you search for.

 ## Part 1: Finding your base